-^{} There is a railroad at present, built for the Peruvian Government by Henry Magga, running from Mollendo, a short distance south of Islay, across the desert to Arequipa, thence up the Andes to Puno; and it is proposed to continue the line to Cuzco, a part of which is now graded.
+^{} There is a railroad at present, built for the Peruvian Government by Henry Meiggs, running from Mollendo, a short distance south of Islay, across the desert to Arequipa, thence up the Andes to Puno; and it is proposed to continue the line to Cuzco, a part of which is now graded.
 The reader will be able to judge somewhat of the importance and value of such a road when he is informed that the natives prefer to walk from Puno to Arequipa, a distance of 218 miles, to riding in the train, although the Government carries them free.

 is broken only by crescent-shaped shifting sand-hills (medanos), and the skeletons of men, horses, and mules that had perished on the way.
 The Incas had here established a station for facilitating communication between Cuzco and the coast, and called it Ari-quepai ("Yes, rest here"), from which comes the name of the modern city, founded by Pizarro in 1540.
-Through it most of the commerce with the vast interior departments of Cuzco and Puno is carried on.
+Through it most of the commerce with the vast interior departments of Cnzco and Puno is carried on.
 Probably no other town in the interior of South America was so well built as this before the earthquake; the houses, massive in structure, with vaulted roofs, although seldom more than one story high, were constructed of hard volcanic stone, a style of architecture adopted after the earthquake of 1821, which laid most of the city in ruins, as a security against similar catastrophes.
 The cathedral, now greatly damaged, was a vast and imposing structure, of a bizarre style of architecture: the inhabitants fancied it one of the finest in the world.
-It contained a great bell, east in the city itself, said dral, will have to be pulled down.
-Santo Domingo Church is levelled to the ground.
-The Portal de Flores is in ruins, as well as all the surrounding blocks.
+It contained a great bell, cast in the city itself, said to be larger than that of St. Panl's in London.
+Its population is about fifty thousand, many of whom are Indians.
+In point of science and art it is the foremost city of Peru.
+Most of the men distinguished in modern Peruvian history, whether in literature, art, eommeree, war, or polities, belong to Arequipa.
+It has suffered much during the various political struggles of the country, and in December, 1867, was bombarded for three days by President Prado.